 Relocating is a stressful process.
 So much so that 43 percent of Americans shared they will never do it again, according to a survey by OnePoll.
 Nevertheless, there are plenty of things you can do to avoid feeling too overwhelmed, such as packing essential items that will help make your first few days in your new home more comfortable.

 Preparing a moving essentials box is particularly important if you are relocating to another city or state since there are plenty of things beyond your control.
 It’s important to have some essential items on hand just in case the movers fail to arrive on time with the rest of your belongings because of unavoidable circumstances.
-That is why before hiring a long distance moving company, make sure that you start setting aside the following items, so you would not forget them come moving day:
+That is why before hiring a long distance moving company or a interstate moving company, make sure that you start setting aside the following items, so you would not forget them come moving day:

 Bedding, Blankets, and Pillows